MerceaOtniel/HybridAlpha/README.md

 To use a game of your choice, subclass the classes in Game.py and NeuralNet.py and implement their functions.
 Example implementations for Othello can be found in othello/OthelloGame.py and othello/{pytorch,keras,tensorflow}/NNet.py.

 Coach.py contains the core training loop and MCTS.py performs the Monte Carlo Tree Search.
 Additional neural network parameters are in, for example, othello/{pytorch,keras,tensorflow}/NNet.py (cuda flag, batch size, epochs, learning rate etc.).

+All games include a Tensorflow implementation as close as possible to that provided by AlphaZero and AlphaGo Zero.
+For keras/pythorch, the networks are very small and they can't do anything.